3rdpartyeve/perry/README.md

 // in tests/mock/kill*.json
 // the references (character for example) which would be called like $killmail->victim->character(), do not work,
 // since CCP has not opened those endpoints yet. :(
+// except: the alliance endpoint work (at the moment on SISI only, but they will go live soon)
 ```